Smoked Pork Butt

-This post may contain affiliate sales links.
-Please read my disclosure policy.
+This post may contain affiliate links.
+View my privacy policy and disclosure policy for more details.

 This Smoked Pork Butt is going to turn into the best Pulled Pork you’ve ever had.
 It literally just falls off the bone!
 Low and slow is the name of the game when preparing a Pork Butt.
 And smoking is (in my humble opinion) the BEST cooking process for this.
 Using my method, you will get the best results of your life!
-It’s so good paired with my favorite homemade Macaroni and Cheese and Coleslaw.

 What is Pulled Pork?

-Pulled Pork is an American dish, originating from the South which uses shredded pork butt (also called pork shoulder) as the main ingredient with other regional-based sauces added on after cooking slowly over a smoker, wood fire, oven, or in a slow cooker.
+Pulled Pork is an American dish, originating from the South, which uses shredded pork butt (also called pork shoulder) as the main ingredient, with other regional-based sauces added on after cooking slowly over a smoker, wood fire, oven, or in a slow cooker.

-Since this post involves a lot of information (we you should definitely read through in its entirety!), I wanted to give you a little shortcut chart right now, so you know what to expect when smoking a pork butt, especially if this is your first time.
+Since this post involves a lot of information (you should definitely read through in its entirety!), I wanted to give you a little shortcut chart right now, so you know what to expect when smoking a pork butt, especially if this is your first time.
 Just follow these for the BEST smoked pork butt ever.

 1: Preheat smoker to 225° F. Place a disposable aluminum tray of water under the grate.